-First section presents the acronyms used in alternatives description, its organisational chart and scope identified during the alternative development.
-Following sections presents the description of the Alternative 2 and full description of the roles and activities of the governance and management bodies are given in Annex 3 - Alternatives' Structures, Alternative 2.
+Following sections presents the alternative's complexity and main characteristics, its organisational chart and scope identified during the alternative development.
+Full description of the main criteria-related analysis, roles and activities of the governance and management bodies are given in Annex 3 - Alternatives' structures, Alternative 2.